 "An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge."
 Proverbs 18:15 ESV

 Your child should have a bank account.
 This is a window to teach your offspring about many concepts and build good habits when they have “skin in the game.”
 What kind of ideas can this teach?
 Here’s a few:

 Have you ever had a child ask the dreaded question: “Why do I have to learn this?”
 There are few more powerful and tangible examples than bringing money into the discussion.
 This can be a way at almost any age to relate an academic pursuit to the “real world.”
 The best part is it works from basic arithmetic all the way up to more advanced algebra.
 It can all play a part while building a valuable life skill.

-This is related to math but deserves mention because of the importance behind the concept.
-Albert Einstein felt the importance of this concept which is saying something.
+This reason is related to math but deserves mention because of the importance behind the concept.
+Albert Einstein highlighted the importance of compound interest which is saying something.
 A friend of mine once told me a great way to think about this when teaching his children about interest.
 He would ask them: do you want to be paid interest or to pay interest to someone else?
 The effect of compounding over time is a great concept to pass along especially when your child has some skin in the game.

 “Compound interest is the 8th wonder of the world.
 He who understands it, earns it; he who doesn’t, pays it.”
 Albert Einstein